 I can see why Les Misérables is nominated for all the awards.
-It’s a big budget production of one of the most beloved musicals of all time.
-Hugh Jackman is great and Anne Hathaway is amazing as Fantine and they are both deserving of their actings nominations.
-The entire cast is pretty great in point of fact, with the debatable exception of Russell Crowe who while he isn’t bad does appear a bit uncomfortable throughout.
-Maybe that makes sense for Javert but it didn’t sit right with me.
+It’s a big-budget production of one of the most beloved musicals ever.
+Hugh Jackman is great, and Anne Hathaway is amazing as Fantine, and they are both deserving of their acting nominations.
+The entire cast is pretty great, in point of fact, with the debatable exception of Russell Crowe, who, while he isn’t bad, does appear a bit uncomfortable throughout.
+Maybe that makes sense for Javert, but it didn’t sit right with me.

 Where the film fails for me is the directing.
-Sure, the film looks pretty amazing and to be honest I really like the live singing aspect –if you hadn’t heard already, everyone sang their parts live on set rather than lip syncing pre-recorded performances– as it means they had more leeway to actually act out their performances rather than match what they did before.
-However, a great deal of the film is shot in closeup on the performers face.
+Sure, the film looks pretty amazing, and to be honest, I really like the live singing aspect –if you hadn’t heard already, everyone sang their parts live on set rather than lip-syncing pre-recorded performances– as it means they had more leeway to actually act out their performances rather than match what they did before.
+However, much of the film is shot in closeup on the performer’s face.

 I like stories about heroism, but what I love about Argo is that it’s such a quiet story about heroism.
 No epic gun fights, no explosions, no car chases, just the constant threat of being caught.

 I happen to think that Affleck is a great director as well.
-Yes, he’s made a lot of better acting choices lately but this is his their feature film and the third time he’s hit it out of the park.
+Yes, he’s made a lot of better acting choices lately, but this is his feature film and the third time he’s hit it out of the park.

 Silver Linings Playbook

-This is a movie that for 2 whole acts shows us characters with real problems and then in the third act everyone lives happily ever after and everything s fine and all the problems seem to be gone.
+This is a movie that, for two whole acts, shows us characters with real problems, and then in the third act, everyone lives happily ever after, and everything is fine, and all the problems seem to be gone.

 Well, maybe not, but she’s still amazing and Bradley Cooper and Robert de Niro both stand out as well.
 Make no mistake, they all acted the shit out of this.

-It’s just that the third act is both entirely predictable and doesn’t really jive with the rest of the movie for me.
+It’s just that the third act is entirely predictable and doesn’t really jive with the rest of the movie.
 It devolves from something interesting into a series of movie cliches.
 There is literally a point in this movie where I could have turned it off because I knew everything else that was going to happen.

 I can see why people connect with this movie, but I don’t see why it’s nominated for best picture of the year.

 Conclusion: Definitely see it.
-Worth it for Jennifer Lawrence alone even if her character is unbelievable.
+It’s worth it for Jennifer Lawrence alone, even if her character is unbelievable.
 Just maybe don’t expect it to be as good as everyone told you it is.

-I’ve seen almost all the best picture nominees now and am starting to have a better idea what I think should win.
+I’ve seen almost all the Best Picture nominees now and am starting to better understand what I think should win.
 More on that closer to the date in question.
-In the mean time, what did you guys think of these three films?
+In the meantime, what did you guys think of these three films?
 Are they worthy of the nomination?
 Did any performances stand out?
 Comment below!